12 Uncertainty

 \[ \epsilon_{data}:= L(\hat{f}_D(X),\hat{f}_{cl(\tilde{D})}(X)). \]

-Now we have fancy names for all kinds of sources of uncertainty and the errors they quantify.
+Now we have fancy names for all kinds of sources of uncertainty and the errors they represent.
 But how can we quantify these uncertainties?

 Above we tried to disentangle all kinds of uncertainties: What is the difference between the true target and its operationalization?
 What is the difference between the Bayes-optimal predictor and the class-optimal model?
-What is the difference between the class-optimal model and the model we learn with our imperfect dataset?
-In practice, however, we do not have access to the true target, the Bayes-optimal predictor, or the class-optimal model.
-We always have to run the whole process.
-The different errors are theoretically well-defined and useful for thinking about minimizing uncertainties, but in practice, the uncertainties are usually mixed together.
+What is the difference between the class-optimal model and the model learned on an imperfect dataset?
+In practice, however, you do not have access to the true target, the Bayes-optimal predictor, or the class-optimal model.
+You always have to run the whole process.
+The different errors are theoretically well-defined and useful for thinking about minimizing uncertainties, but in practice, the uncertainties are mixed together.

 Frequentists have a simple default recipe – they like repetition.
 Say you want to quantify the uncertainty in your estimate:

-3. Because of the bias-variance decomposition and the unbiasedness from Step 1, the uncertainty results exclusively from the variance of the estimates.
+- Because of the bias-variance decomposition and the unbiasedness from Step 1, the uncertainty comes exclusively from the variance of the estimates.

-This approach has its limitations.
-For example, you cannot prove that the way you conceptualize the task is unbiased.
+This approach has limitations.
+For example, you cannot prove that your task conceptualization is unbiased.
 And it can be difficult to come up with multiple plausible conditions for estimation.
 For frequentist uncertainty quantification, you need confidence in your domain knowledge.
 But then it is a feasible approach that can be applied post-hoc to all kinds of tasks, models, and data settings.
-Note, however, that some methods, such as confidence intervals, require additional (implicit) assumptions that the errors are IID, homoscedastic (i.e., remain the same across different data instances), or Gaussian.
+Note, however, that some methods, such as confidence intervals, require additional assumptions that the errors are IID, homoscedastic (i.e., remain the same across different data instances), or Gaussian.

 Like frequentists, Bayesians have a standard recipe – they just love their posteriors.
 Say you want to quantify the uncertainty in your estimate:

 In terms of uncertainty quantification strategies, we focus mainly on frequentist approaches.
 Bayesian uncertainty often needs to be baked in from the start, including a refinement of the optimization problem, while frequentist uncertainty is often an easy add-on.
 But honestly, another reason is that we are just more familiar with frequentist approaches.
-For a detailed overview of Bayesian uncertainty quantification strategies in machine learning, check out Gal et al. (2016) or Kendall and Gal (2017).
+For a detailed overview of Bayesian uncertainty quantification strategies in machine learning, check out [17] or [18].

 For regression tasks, optimizing directly for uncertainty is less straightforward.
 Typically, the probability of any individual target value is zero.
-However, we can estimate the density function directly.
-This is usually done with Bayesian approaches such as Bayesian regression, Gaussian processes, and variational inference (Gal et al. 2016).
-Here, we explicitly model the uncertainty about the optimal model, either via a Gaussian distribution over functions or parameters, and update the model in light of new data.
+However, you can estimate the density function directly.
+This is usually done with Bayesian approaches such as Bayesian regression, Gaussian processes, and variational inference [17].
+Here, you explicitly model the uncertainty about the optimal model, either via a Gaussian distribution over functions or parameters, and update the model in light of new data.

-While we get numbers from direct estimation that look like probabilities, they are often difficult to interpret as such.
+While you get numbers from direct estimation that look like probabilities, they are often difficult to interpret as such.
 Especially because they are not calibrated – i.e., they do not match the probabilities in the true outcomes.
-We discuss how to calibrate probabilities below in Section 13.8.
+We discuss how to calibrate probabilities in Section 12.8.

-As a reminder, operationalization error describes the difference between the true target (e.g., intelligence) and our operationalization (e.g., IQ test).
-Quantifying this difference is extremely difficult.
+As a reminder, operationalization error describes the difference between the true target (e.g., intelligence) and its operationalization (e.g., IQ test).
+Quantifying this difference is difficult.
 There are several challenges: First, the true target is sometimes not directly measurable.
-Second, even if we had access to the true target and the operationalization, they wouldn’t be on the same scale, making it hard to define a distance function.
+Second, even if you had access to the true target and the operationalization, they wouldn’t be on the same scale, making it hard to define a distance function.

-What can be done, however, is to look at the coherence or correlations between different operationalizations (Hoffmann et al. 2021).
-For example, in intelligence research, the correlation between different operationalizations of intelligence led to the so-called G-factor, which became the real target that researchers wanted to measure with intelligence tests (Gottfredson 1998).
+What can be done, however, is to look at the coherence or correlations between different operationalizations [2].
+For example, in intelligence research, the correlation between different operationalizations of intelligence led to the so-called G-factor, which became the real target that researchers wanted to measure with intelligence tests [19].
 Operationalizing the G-factor through multiple specific operationalizations and tests allowed researchers to quantify the operationalization error of specific intelligence tests.

 Remember that the feature selection error describes the difference between the operationalized target \(Y\) (like water supply) and the Bayes-optimal predictor given a feature set \(X\) (e.g., snow-water equivalent).
 It is more tangible to quantify than the operationalization error but it is still difficult.
 The best proxy for the expected overall feature selection error is the test performance of a well-trained model.
-For example, if we squeeze our highly engineered water supply prediction model down to a certain test error, the remaining error may arguably be the feature selection error.
-We have squeezed out all the predictive value contained in the features we had available.
-Techniques like cross-validation allow you to additionally estimate the variance in this error.
+For example, if you squeeze the highly engineered water supply prediction model down to a certain test error, the remaining error may arguably be the feature selection error.
+If you have squeezed out all the predictive value contained in the available features, techniques like cross-validation allow you to additionally estimate the variance in this error.

 Quantifying the expected feature selection error for individual instances \(x\) (e.g., the snow-water equivalent and weather forecasts for a given day) is even more difficult.
 Even if the prediction model as a whole is close to the Bayes-optimal predictor, it may be far off for individual instances \(x\).
 To see how it might still be possible to quantify the error, check out our discussion of Rashomon sets below.

-The omitted feature error can be quantified using interpretability techniques such as leave-one-covariate-out (LOCO) (Lei et al. 2018) or conditional feature importance (Strobl et al. 2008).
+The omitted feature error can be quantified using interpretability techniques such as leave-one-covariate-out (LOCO) [20] or conditional feature importance [21].
 These techniques also allow to quantify uncertainty but always require labeled data of \((X,Z)\).

 To estimate distribution uncertainty, we need to know how the training distribution differs from the deployment distribution, or at least have some data from both distributions.
 If we have access to data, we can compute the respective errors directly.
 Say one researcher only has access to Beaver River data from 1970 to 1980 while the other has data from July 2014 to July 2024.
 Both use machine learning algorithms to get the best possible models.
 Then, they can compare their predictions, performance, or properties on the most recent data to assess the expected distribution error.